melvin0008/basic-blockchain/README.md

-# Project #2.
-Private Blockchain
+# Project #3.
+RESTful Web API with Node.js Framework

-This is Project 2, Private Blockchain, in this project I created the classes to manage my private blockchain, to be able to persist my blochchain I used LevelDB.
+This is Project 3, RESTful Web API with Node.js Framework, in this project I created an Express Server to handle post and get requests.

 ## Setup project for Review.